Malikeh97/csc2516-final-project/README.md

 # Analysis of Multi-Modal Feature Representations by CLIP for Image Captioning

+## Abstract
+Image captioning requires both visual understanding and linguistic processing to learn relationships between images and text.
+Though it is a difficult task, transformer-based models have made significant improvements as they are capable of representing multi-modal spaces (images and text) into a combined semantic space.
+In this project, we analyze the performance on image captioning of the transformer-based CLIP pre-training method by using it on the VizWiz-Captions dataset.
+We establish baseline metrics by implementing a Convolutional Neural Network - Recurrent Neural Network architecture on the same dataset.
+Our main contribution is to use CLIP's image encoder to successfully improve the performance of the baseline model on image captioning, a task on which CLIP's performance has not been studied extensively.

 ## Data

 All images and their captions were obtained from the [VizWiz](https://vizwiz.org/tasks-and-datasets/image-captioning/) dataset.